 You can run your own beach clean or Litter Quest anytime throughout the year, but take part during the third week of September to join a community of thousands of people all working to clean up our streets and beaches.

 We’ve used data collected in previous years to make the case for the 5p carrier bag charges across the UK, and are campaigning for Deposit Return Schemes for all types of drinks containers.
 What’s more, we know policies like the 5p carrier bag charges work.
 Since their introduction from 2011 in Wales, we’ve seen a 55% drop in the bags we’re finding on beaches.
 The more data we collect, the more policies which we can push for to make beach and ocean pollution a thing of the past.

 We're encouraging schools to take part so students can see the impact of litter on our environment first hand.

 Our education pack links to learning in Geography, Science, Social Science, English, I.T., PSHCE and Maths.
-It’s a great opportunity to run an innovative cross-curricula project across the week, building on knowledge and skills at each stage.
+It’s a great opportunity to run an innovative cross-curricular project across the week, building on knowledge and skills at each stage.

-If you have any questions, please don’t hesitate to contact the education team at [email protected]
+If you have any questions, please don’t hesitate to contact the education team at [email protected].

 Credit: Matt Barnes

 Co-funded by the European Union.